rohitpawar2811/EngineeringLearning/work/Docs/learnings/interviewPerninal.md

 8. How and What is the need of ConcurrentHashMap and which time of inconsistenecy of data occured while using normal not threadsafe HashMap.

 ## MinTech for JavaDeveloper Role
+1. Dependency injection types : constructor(mandatored dependecy injection), setter(optional dependency injection), field based(visibility less, Junit complicate)
+2. SpringBootTest vs Mockito : SpringBootTest -> we can utilize the springboot context here in the test cases while in Mockito we can't.
+3. Bean ? -> Java object which is managed by spring
+4. Multithreading and ExecutorService
+5. @Async , @Scheduler(cron="*******")
+6. @EnableAutoConfiguration(exclude="")
+7. @SpringBootApplication -> @Configuration, @ComponentScan(path="/*"), @EnableAutoConfiguration
+8. How could we create custom AutoConfiguration class ?
+9. @Pageable
+10. What is profile in spring-boot.
+11. Microservice -> configServer, Zepkin, ServiceRegistry.